 Today’s post is written by Ashby Crowder, a processing archivist who works primarily with civilian records.

 In early 1896, the Imperial German Ambassador assigned to Washington inquired to the Secretary of State about the methods employed to execute prisoners in the United States.
-This inquiry might have been precipitated by a survey of punishments for various offenses that the Secretary of State had directed his diplomatic officers in all posts to perform earlier in the decade.
+This inquiry might have been precipitated by a survey of punishments for various offenses, Replies to a Circular on Punishment for Certain Offenses, 1892-1893 (NAID 5757202), that the Secretary of State had directed his diplomatic officers in all posts to perform earlier in the decade.
 Upon receiving the German Ambassador’s request, the Secretary wrote the governors of the 45 states that then comprised the Union to seek the information the German ambassador requested.
 The replies he received from officials in all states are included in this series.

 The letter from Alabama governor William C. Oates—the first one included in the alphabetically arranged series—is typical: